Master Teacher Program

 - Personal written statement of why you want to become a Master Teacher and your commitment to CEE

 If selected for the Master Teacher program, participants will be required to attend the following sessions and events:

-- Required: attend 3 live and 3 webinar sessions of the program throughout the year
+- Attend 3 live and 3 webinar sessions of the program throughout the year

-- Required: teach at least one 6-hour or two 3-hour workshops and one webinar per year at CEE’s request (will receive compensation).
+- Teach at least one 6-hour or two 3-hour workshops and one webinar per year at CEE’s request (will receive compensation).
 Must promote the CEE and Master Teacher program in your school district.